samullen/presentations/telemetry_by_the_numbers/presentation.md

 # Why Should We **Monitor**?

 - Helps us *understand* our system
-- *Catch issues* prior to your customers finding them
+- Preemptively *Catch issues*
 - Provide *benchmarks* to measure against
-- Enable you to *make good decisions* about what to do next
+- Enable you to *make good decisions*

 ^
 - Understanding: